Recipe for Cavatini - Pizza Over Noodles

 A Shell Pasta Delicacy

-The original Cavatini dish that I liked in a few Central Ohio Pizza Huts in the 1970s was made of pizza toppings and sauce served (poured) over large shell pasta, Conchingle, in a large round bowl.
-It was accompanied with a salad and garlic toast.
+The original Cavatini dish that I liked in a few Central Ohio Pizza Huts in the 1970s was made of pizza toppings and marinara sauce served by pouring it over large shell pasta called "Conchingle."
+It was served in a large round bowl and was accompanied with a side salad and freshly baked garlic toast.

 Photos on the Internet of the dish from that era show a casserole meal in an oval serving dish or in a large aluminum take-out serving pan.
 The pasta is what my friends call "corkscrews" or Rotini.